Enabling a new technology

 Representatives of Austria, Belgium, Canada, France, Germany, Great Britain, Holland, Hungary, Switzerland, Spain, Japan and the United States participated.
 Norway, Sweden and Denmark, although not represented were also members of the proposed organization.

-At this meeting, the first President of the Commission, Lord Kelvin, was elected and Charles Le Maistre became acting Secretary, which he remained until his death in 1953.
+At this meeting, Lord Kelvin, was elected the first President of the Commission and Charles Le Maistre became acting Secretary, a position Le Maistre retained until his death in 1953.